ejziel/Trabalho-Pratico-1/README.md

 (c) file_name: The name of the requested file. <br>
 (d) directory: The directory to save the requested files. <br>

-• To request a list of cached files, the reserved word "list" is used as an argument instead of the file name, with the following syntax: <br>
+• To request a list of cached files, the reserved word "***list***" is used as an argument instead of the file name, with the following syntax: <br>

 ```
 e.g.